Jarrett Payton: Personal life

 He wore jerseys numbered 33, 4 (Titans), and 34 (Miami).
-Payton chose 33 when he played with the Titans because #34 was retired in honor of Earl Campbell.
+Payton chose 33 when he played with the Titans because his father's number, 34, was retired in honor of Earl Campbell.

 Apart from playing football, Payton spends his time recording music.

-He married the former Trisha George on March 4, 2009 in Florida.
-The wedding date was intentionally set on this date to coincide with Walter Payton's famous #34 with the Bears.
-They held their reception at Soldier Field in Chicago on March 7.
+He married the former Trisha George on March 4, 2009, in Florida.
+The wedding date was intentionally set on this date to coincide with Walter Payton's famous jersey number, 34.
+They held their reception at Soldier Field in Chicago 3 days later, March 7.
 The couple has two children, son Jaden and daughter Madison.

 In 2011, Payton formed the Jarrett Payton Foundation.
 The Jarrett Payton Foundation strives to positively influence young people in and around Chicago through two core programs: the youth football camp The Jarrett Payton Leadership Academy, and the anti-bullying program PROJECT: NO BULL.
-Both programs are continually expanding.

-On May 8, 2015, Payton was hired as a sports reporter by WGN-TV, which includes a role as a host of a show on Chicagoland Television.